odilia-app/atspi/atspi-common/README.md

 - `default`: `zbus`, `wrappers`
 - `zbus`: include support for serializing/deserializing from `zbus::Message`s over DBus.
-- `wrappers`: contianer enum types that group events by AT-SPI interface, as well an `Event` wrapper that contains any possible event.
+- `wrappers`: container enum types that group events by AT-SPI interface, as well as `Event` wrapper that contains any possible event.